Earconwald: Bishop

 The biographical association of Erkenwald with Pope Gregory the Great may account for the later St. Erkenwald poem's thematic interest and narrative because the saint's existing biographies do not contain a source for the poem’s central miracle—the salvation of a pagan judge.
 The closest and most significant literary parallel is the widely circulated legend of Pope Gregory and the Emperor Trajan, in which Gregory's intercession delivers the righteous pagan Trajan's soul.
 The poem adapts this popular analogue to make a precise theological argument.
 While some versions of the Gregory/Trajan story suggested Gregory's desires alone secured Trajan's salvation, the St. Erkenwald poem insists on the judge receiving a miraculous baptism.
 By requiring this sacrament, the poem aligns itself with the more rigid theological tradition (found in commentaries on Dante) that maintained baptism was necessary for the salvation of even the most virtuous pagans.
 This link to Gregory's miracle thus provides the narrative template and the framework for the poem's sophisticated theological commentary.

-Current historical scholarship credits Earconwald with a major role in the evolution of Anglo-Saxon charters, and it is possible that he drafted the charter of Caedwalla to Farnham.
+Current historical scholarship credits Erkenwald with a major role in the evolution of Anglo-Saxon charters, and it is possible that he drafted the charter of Caedwalla to Farnham.

-The historical misattribution of Saint Fursey's burial to Saint Erkenwald is a common point of confusion.
+The historical misattribution of Fursey's burial to Erkenwald is a common point of confusion.
 The error arises from the similarity of their names, as two distinct historical figures have been conflated.
-The individual responsible for receiving Saint Fursey's body and having it buried in a basilica in Péronne was Erchinoald, a powerful Frankish nobleman and mayor of the palace.
+The individual responsible for receiving Fursey's body and having it buried in a basilica in Péronne was Erchinoald, a powerful Frankish nobleman and mayor of the palace.
 Erchinoald was a contemporary of Fursey and played a key role in the establishment of Péronne as a significant pilgrimage site for Irish monks.
-In contrast, Erkenwald, lived in a later period in the 7th century, and credit for the events surrounding Saint Fursey's burial belongs to Erchinoald.
+In contrast, Erkenwald, lived in a later period in the 7th century, and credit for the events surrounding Fursey's burial belongs to Erchinoald.
 This distinction is essential for an accurate historical account.